Introduction

 Pre-made Concrete Foundation

 Pre-formed concrete pillars are the less messy, upgraded version of poured concrete foundations, providing some extra benefits to it.
 It has the same strength, which makes it as permanent and stable, but what more, there is no drying time of the concrete.
-It saves time, some labor work, and those sweaty drops on your forehead while considering if you got the concrete mixture right.
+It saves time, some labour work, and those sweaty drops on your forehead while considering if you got the concrete mixture right.
 So why is poured concrete still the preferred option?

 Well, because even this foundation is not without its faults.
 First of which is, you still must dig a deep hole, same as for the poured concrete.
 The pillars are quite heavy to place and level in the holes just as your loading, unloading, and getting them to the building site can be a back breaker.
 And lastly, transportation and the material itself can climb to a ridiculously high cost.